ariel-zplinux/react-universal-web-apps/README.md

 # Simple chat with MERN stack

-A basic chat application that allow:
+A basic chat application that allows:

 - to send and read messages
 - to see connected users